terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 Anyone with Owner or Contributor access on a subscription in that tenant can create the management groups themselves.

-Adding roles to management groups initially requires elevation from the Domain Admin.
+Adding roles to management groups initially requires elevation from the Global Admin.

 Adding a subscription_id into a management group requires both: